systemjs/systemjs/docs/api.md

 #### System.set(id, module) -> Module
 Type: `Function`

 Sets a module in the registry by ID.
-Note that you must call set with a URL.
+Note that when using import maps, the id must be a URL.

 ```js
 System.set('http://site.com/normalized/module/name.js', {